-The Biography file is designed to facilitate the analysis of complex life course data that were collected both retro- and prospectively.
-This dataset pulls together episodes from educational and employment relevance from the following duration spell files: spSchool, spVocPrep, sp-Military, spVocTrain, spEmp, spUnemp, spGap, spInternship, and spParLeave.
-Use variable sptype to identify this source of the episode.
+The file Biography serves to facilitate the analysis of complex life course data collected both retrospectively and prospectively.
+The dataset puts together harmonized episodes with educational and employment relevance from the following duration spell files: spSchool, spVocPrep, spVocTrain, spMilitary, spEmp, spUnemp, spInternship,spParLeave, and spGap.
+The variable sptype is provided to identify the source of each episode.

-In contrast to the raw life course data from each of these modules, the Biography file offers more consistent life course data that are thoroughly checked and edited.
-During the interview, inconsistencies in individual life course data were identified and corrected by the data revision module (also "check module (Prüfmodul)").
-Those corrected times can be found in the duration spell files as g1 variables, e.g., variable ts2311y_g1 in spEmp contains the starting date of an employment spell as corrected by the check module.
-Those corrected times are the starting point for further corrections that have been implemented in the data editing process for Biography.

-Overall, the following measures were taken to ensure the integrity of the life course data in the Biography file:
+In contrast to the "raw" biographical data from each of the module-specific spell modules, the Biography file provides more consistent life course data that has been additionally checked and edited.
+In particular, inconsistencies in the individual life course data were identified and corrected during the interview with the help of a "check module".
+Corrected times are stored in the duration spell files as \g1 variables.
+For example, the variable ts2311y\g1 in spEmp contains the starting date of an employment episode which was corrected within the check module.
+Such corrected times form the basis for further adjustments that are implemented in the data editing process for Biography.
+Essentially, the following measures are taken to ensure the integrity of the life course data in this file:

-- All subspells were removed; Biography includes only completed, harmonized, or right-censored episodes (i. e., subspell = 0). - Episodes revoked by the respondents during the interview (i. e., during the check module that cross-checks the biography for gaps and overlaps) or in the next wave (i. e., disagreement in the introductory question for episode updating in the panel questionnaire) were deleted.

-Note that the revoked episodes are included in the original spell files and can be identified using the corresponding marker variables (spms and disagint, respectively).

-- Starting and end dates of episodes were smoothed and corrected: One-month overlaps between adjacent episodes were resolved. - Gaps between adjacent episodes that did not exceed two months were closed; gaps of more than two months were defined as specific gap episodes (edition gaps) within the Biography file.
+- All subspells have been removed, i. e., Biography contains only completed, harmonized, or right-censored episodes (subspell=0). - Episodes revoked by respondents during the interview or in the subsequent survey wave (see section 4.1.4) are deleted, unless the episode was re-recorded in the current wave.
+Revoked episodes are included in the original spell files and can be identified there with the corresponding marker variables (spms or disagint). - Starting and end dates of episodes are smoothed and corrected, i. e., overlaps of one month and more between adjacent episodes have been resolved. - Gaps between adjacent episodes that do not exceed two months are closed; gaps of more than two months are defined as specific gap episodes (edition gaps) within the Biography file

-Therefore, we recommend using Biography as a starting point for life course analyses.
+Due to the additional editing steps and the compilation of spells from different biographical modules, it is recommended to use the Biography dataset as a starting point for life course analyses.